Motoring lawyer Jeanette Miller looks at what happens if you're involved in an accident with an uninsured or untraceable driver.

 If the responsible party can't be traced

-The rules involving a driver who cannot be traced are slightly more onerous.
+The rules involving a driver who can’t be traced are slightly more troublesome.

-This can sometimes be a challenge as the police can sometimes be uninterested in reports of accidents where there has been no injury or the injury was of a minor nature.
+The police can sometimes be uninterested in reports of accidents where there’s been no injury or the injury was minor but you should still report the accident.

-You must make your claim for damage to property within nine months from the date of the accident.
+Any claims for damage to property need to be made within nine months from the date of the accident.

-If after investigating the matter the MIB believe that you were at fault or partially at fault, your claim may be rejected or reduced accordingly.
+If after investigating the matter the MIB believe that you were at fault or partially at fault, your claim might be rejected or reduced accordingly.

-Therefore, the MIB will not pay compensation purely because the other driver involved in the accident was uninsured or cannot be traced.
+The MIB won’t pay compensation purely because the other driver involved in the accident was uninsured or can’t be found.

-Similarly, being uninsured when the accident was the fault of an insured driver does not prevent you from claiming compensation.
+Similarly, being uninsured when the accident was the fault of an insured driver doesn’t prevent you from claiming compensation.

-The MIB will not pay compensation if you were a passenger in a vehicle which you knew or ought to have known was not insured.
+- The MIB won’t pay compensation if you were a passenger in a vehicle car which you knew or ought to have known wasn’t insured.

-They will also refuse to pay out compensation if you were a passenger in a vehicle being driven by a drink driver as they suggest that in these circumstances you have consented to the risk of injury by getting into the car in the first place.
+- They’ll also refuse to pay if you were a passenger in a vehicle being driven by a drink drink-driver.

-The accident must have occurred on a public road or area to which the public and their vehicles full access.
+- The accident must have happened on a public road or area to which the public and their vehicles have full access.

-The MIB may refuse to pay compensation if an accident occurred on a private road or car park.
+- The MIB may refuse to pay if an accident occurred on a private road or car park.

-In my own case, because the accident was on the private land of the supermarket car park, the damage caused to my car was exempt from the scheme.
+In my own case, because the accident was in a supermarket car park – which counts as private land - the damage caused to my car was exempt from the scheme.